onginnovations/MR_RetailExperienceWorkshop/.md/4-locomoting-around-virtual-showroom.md

     *Locomotion*

-    *The locomotion system allows users to move and rotate in their environment using controller or hand inputs.*
+    *The locomotion system allows users to move and rotate in their environment using controllers or hand inputs.*

     *Hand Menu*